-Grants for Preservation & Community Engagment
+Grants for Preservation & Community Engagement

 The State Arts Council supports traditional arts goals through grant opportunities.
-To learn more about Traditional Arts Apprenticeship grants and General Project Grants for Community Engagement, click here.

 In addition to grants, the State Arts Council also provides the following services:

 Educational resources are intended to build a deeper understanding of the aesthetics, techniques, forms, and cultural context of traditional and folk arts in New Hampshire.

 The New Hampshire Folklife website is an online educational resource.
 The website features interactive activities for youth, essays on folklife in NH, a searchable database of traditional music recordings, and more.

 Shaping Our Heritage was a multi-faceted special project to commemorate 16 years of funding Traditional Arts Apprenticeship grants.
 The project included an exhibit, full color publication, public programs and a conference for traditional artists.

 Two recordings of traditional music in NH have been compiled:

 Promotion: The State Arts Council promotes traditional artists and connects them to communities through the Traditional Arts & Folklife Listing, an online directory of traditional artists, cultural specialists, and folklorists who are available for community-based presentations around NH.

 The State Arts Council acknowledges the lifetime achievements of traditional artists through the Folk Heritage Award presented as part of the State Arts Council's Governors Arts Awards.